William S. Harney: American Civil War

-That was not acceptable to Unionist leaders in Missouri, including the Republican leader Francis Preston Blair, Jr., since Price did nothing to prevent the organization of pro-Confederate forces or to protect Unionists in his territory.
+That was not acceptable to Unionist leaders in Missouri, including the Republican leader Francis Preston Blair Jr., since Price did nothing to prevent the organization of pro-Confederate forces or to protect Unionists in his territory.
 Worsening matters was Harney's Tennessee heritage, which made his loyalty to the Union suspect.
 Blair reported all to the Lincoln administration in Washington, DC, and was authorized to replace Harney with Lyon, which Blair did on 30 May.

 Recalled to Washington to discuss the situation, Harney was captured by Confederates at Harper's Ferry on April 25, 1861.
 He was offered a command by Confederate General Robert E. Lee but turned down the offer.
 However, because he was a Tennessean, his captors released him and allowed him to continue on to Washington.

 Harney remained in Washington and served in various administrative positions.
 When it became clear that he would not receive another field command, he retired in 1863 and lived in St. Louis.
 In recognition of his long and distinguished career, he was awarded and breveted to major general in 1865.

 Later years

 President Andrew Johnson appointed Harney to the Indian Peace Commission and so he returned to the Great Plains in 1865 and 1867 to negotiate treaties.
-In part because Harney urged the US Congress to honor past treaties, the Sioux called him the "man-who-always-kept-his-word."
+In part because Harney urged the US Congress to honor past treaties.
 He helped secure the Little Arkansas Treaty with the Comanche and Kiowa in 1865, the Medicine Lodge Treaty in 1867 and the Fort Laramie Treaty with the Brule Sioux in 1868.
 In 1868, Harney established three Sioux agencies on the Missouri River, which he did at Whetstone Creek, Cheyenne River, and Grand River.

 Harney then retired to Pass Christian, Mississippi, on the Gulf Coast and often reminisced with his old friend Jefferson Davis about their old service at Fort Crawford, including their near duel; they forgot their opposite service during the American Civil War.
 After Davis's death, Harney moved to the Orlando, Florida area, where he died.